How to build a Salesforce TV dashboard

 How to build a Salesforce TV Dashboard

-I want to share a process for building a Salesforce TV dashboard that is vendor agnostic because there are some things you need to get right no matter what solution you choose.
-If you want to try Klipfolio, I’ve included a detailed tutorial for setting up a Salesforce Leaderboard below.
+I want to share a process for building a Salesforce TV dashboard that is vendor-agnostic, because there are some things you need to get right no matter what solution you choose.
+If you want to try Klipfolio, I’ve included a detailed tutorial for setting up a Salesforce dashboard below.